LeviSchouten/ecorus-assignment/README.md

 - How would you scale it, to be able to handle 1K calls per sec? and to handle 1M?

-If the intention was to make this more scalable I could either work on improving the database structure.
-I could make better use of the relational nature of the database, more specificely on the people-working table.
-Making sure these tables are properly relational can save me some additional queries in future.
+I would firstly improve the database structure, and make better use of the relational nature of the database.
+To reduce on the amount of queries I'd have to make in future to connect parts of the data.
+For a better development experience I would also prefer to step away from flask and move over to django/djangorestframework.
+This to generate a more traditional rest api based on models.
+Rather than using the classes we had to write for part 1.

-But ideally I would let go of the original classes and rewrite the app in django with something like djangorestframework, and create an api following more traditional standards.
-Whilest also making use of django's build in features making the app a lot more production ready with admin pages and such.
-Which would also directly give me a more maintainable and therefore better scalable file structure.
+But when we're talking scaling purely in performance I believe how you query and structure your database is usually where you can make the most improvements.

 - How would you automate the testing?